Agenda

 New analysis from the University of New South Wales reveals that countries are dramatically scaling up their ocean-climate ambitions.
 The 72 new or updated Nationally Determined Contributions (NDCs) submitted ahead of COP30 contain 461 ocean-based climate actions—a remarkable 71% increase from the previous round.

-Join us as we launch this analysis and explore what this means for our climate and biodiversity action over the next few years.
+This event launched this analysis and explored what this means for our climate and biodiversity action over the next few years.

 This timely conversation directly advances the political declaration "Our ocean, our future: united for urgent action" from the 3rd United Nations Ocean Conference, moving from commitment to action.